 Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

-Due to their popularity and ease of distribution, many entrepreneurs build entire businesses around these intangible goods or launch digital product lines to complement the physical products or services they offer.
+Many entrepreneurs build entire businesses around these intangible goods, due to their popularity and ease of distribution, or launch digital product lines to complement the physical items or services they offer.

 What are digital products?

 A digital product is an intangible asset or piece of media that can be sold and distributed repeatedly online without the need to replenish inventory.
 These products often come in the form of downloadable or streamable files, such as MP3s, PDFs, videos, plug-ins, and templates.

 Digital products have many advantages that make them uniquely attractive to sell:

 - Low overhead costs.
 You don’t have to hold inventory or incur any shipping charges.

 - Extremely high profit margins.
 There’s no recurring cost of goods, so you retain the majority of your sales in profits.

 - Potential to automate.
 Orders can be delivered instantly, letting you be relatively hands-off with fulfillment.